-Team HFCC participated in the Relay for Life 2006 to raise funds for cancer research and programs, provide support for cancer survivors, and remember those who lost their battle with cancer.
-71 students, 4 staff and faculty members, 5 HFCC alumni and 15 family members and friends participated.
-The team set a goal of \$1,500 and exceeded their goal by raising \$4,406.51, achieving the \$10,000 mark over a six-year time period.
+Team HFCC participated in the Relay for Life 2007 to raise funds for the American Cancer Society to support cancer research and programs, provide support for cancer survivors, and remember those who lost their battle with cancer.
+Over 75 students participated in the project and learned about leadership, teamwork and community service.
+The team raised \$3,224 this year, and has raised over \$13,000 in the last six years.